The Violin in 5ths

 Innovative practice method for achieving better intonation & sound.

-Aimed at intermediary to advanced players, the step by step approach will help you master difficult passages frequently encountered in classical violin literature.
+Aimed at intermediary to advanced players, Professor Rodney Friend's warm-up exercises and practice patterns offer a step by step approach helps violin players cultivate left-hand facility and master difficult passages frequently encountered in classical violin literature.

 How to apply the method?